-When submitting data to Google Shopping, you must ensure that the Price and Availability both match on Google Shopping and your eCommerce website.
-Google periodically tests your website to match both attributes, if these do not match than temporarily this product will not be listed.
-If not corrected in a timely manner a possible suspension might happen.
-Once a suspension has been triggered you will receive an email and a time frame to fix the issue (normally 2 weeks).
+When submitting data to Google Shopping, you must ensure that the Price and Availability match your data feed, product landing page, and checkout.
+Google periodically tests your website & checkout to check both attributes.
+If these do not match, this product will temporarily not be listed.
+If not corrected promptly, a possible suspension might happen.
+When you are suspended, you will receive an email and a time frame to fix the issue (typically four weeks).

 - in stock